TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c.md

 ## Features Not Supported

-In general, peripherals or features not mentioned as part of "Features Supported" section are not supported in this release, including the below
+In general, peripherals or features not mentioned as part of "Features Supported" section are not supported in this release, including the below:
 -  BISS Line
 -  Independent clocks on multi channel mode.